Narcissistic Shame – Why & How Do Narcissists Feel Shame?

 • Not made to feel special or unique: Narcissists usually house a grandiose sense of self-importance.
 If they sense they are not being perceived as special or unique, it may trigger feelings of shame.
 This, in turn, can lead to a deep sense of inadequacy, inferiority, and worthlessness, fueling their cycle of shame-driven behaviors.

-How Do Narcissists Feel Shame?
+How Do Narcissists Process Shame?

 Is Narcissistic Shame The Root Cause of Unhealthy Self-Love?